Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/annotations.md

 Multiple annotations of different types can be added to a single example sentence where each annotation will be underlined in a different color.

 ???+ info "Copy and Paste Annotated Sentences"
-    It is possible to copy a sentence including annotations to another example sentence line which will carry all of the assigned annotations with it.
+    It is possible to copy a sentence including annotations to another example sentence line which will carry all the assigned annotations with it.
 Although similar sentences should be avoided, this can help save time by reducing the need to re-annotate words.

 ### Lexicon Slot
 Insert **Lexicon Slot** placeholders within example sentences to teach the NLU to recognize words with similar meanings.
 For example, annotate the product name `shirts` with a custom `product` lexicon tag to allow the NLU to recognize `pants`, `hats`, and `jackets` that have been given the same slot tag in the [Lexicon Editor]({{config.site_url}}ai/resources/build/lexicons/).